bast/go-game/notes.md

 )
 ```

-`Empty` is used for a position where there is no stone.
+`Empty` is used for a point where there is no stone.

 The values of `Black` and `White` are arbitrary, but since black always starts
 it makes some kind of sense for it to have the lowest value.